JNRowe/jnrowe-misc/doc/contributing.rst

 :file:`stabilisation.rem`
 -------------------------

-:file:`support/stabilisation.rem` is an remind_ compatible data file that contains the *best case* stabilisation dates for packages.
+:file:`support/stabilisation.rem` is a remind_ compatible data file that contains the *best case* stabilisation dates for packages.
 When a new arch keyword is added, or a package receives a version bump, this file is updated to reflect the earliest possible time a package can migrate to stable.